Hurricane Irma: What is the Saffir-Simpson hurricane wind scale?

 Category 4, sustained winds of 130 - 156 mph

 For both Category 4 and Category 5 storms, “catastrophic” damage is forecast.
-They can see residential areas isolated by trees and power poles that have come down, and that power outages can last weeks and months, the agency says.
+They can see residential areas isolated by trees and power poles that have come down.
+Power outages can last weeks and months, the agency says.

 Category 5, sustained winds of 157 mph or above